awa03/Computer-Science-Notes/Fall2024/AI/Homework/hw1.md

 - In your opinion, is this test a correct measure of intelligence?
 State your reasons.

 I personally do not believe this is a correct measurement of intelligence.
 Humans are traditionally unreliable, we are forgetful, slow thinkers (when compared to computers especially), and we make mistakes often.
-Additionally Artificial Intelligence does not aim to emulate human intelligence.
+Additionally, Artificial Intelligence does not aim to emulate human intelligence.
 These issues seem to arises from the avoidance in traditionally defining intelligence.
+Artificial intelligence may still posses intelligence, just a new kind of intelligence.

 - Is attempting to build a machine that can pass the Turing Test a suitable aim of AI research?
 State your reasons.